 Unlawful Detainer in California

-If the notice expires and the tenant hasn’t moved out, you can go to court and file an Unlawful Detainer with the Superior Court.
-This will cost you around $240 and $435.
+If the notice expires and the tenant fails to move out, you can go to court and file an Unlawful Detainer lawsuit with the Superior Court.
+Having this lawsuit filed will cost you around $240 and $435.

-After successful notarization by the court’s clerk, the court will issue you with a summons.
+After successful notarization by the court’s clerk, the court will issue the landlord with a summons.
 The complaint (Unlawful Detainer) and the summons will need to be served on the tenant by a qualified process server.
 A process server can be a sheriff, a marshal, or a registered process server.

 The process server will then serve the summons and complaint in either of the following ways.